alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 of your OpenCms installation and database.

-Follow the following steps to update from OpenCms 6.0.x (or 6.2 beta) to OpenCms 6.0.4:
+Follow the following steps to update from OpenCms 6.x to OpenCms 7 RC2:

 1. Shutdown your OpenCms servlet container